 Primarily, Amazon is an e-commerce site where merchants sell their products.
 It also lets advertisers display ads on their websites.
 These ads either show up as banner ads, suggested products, or within the product searches.

-When you advertise on the platform, you’re only paying for the ad your customers clicks on.
-The views are free, but once shoppers decide to click more, that’s where you’re charged for your ads.
+When you advertise on the platform, you’re only paying for the ad your customers click on.
+The views are free, but once shoppers decide to click more, that’s when you’re charged for your ads.